-- (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; - (b) disclose that policy or a summary of it; and - (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them and either: - 1. the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or - 2. if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+- (a) have and disclose a Diversity Policy; - (b) through its Board or a Committee of the Board set measurable objectives for achieving gender diversity in the composition of its Board, Senior Executives and workforce generally; and - (c) disclose in relation to each reporting period: - 1. the measurable objectives set for that period to achieve gender diversity; - 2. the Entity's progress towards achieving those objectives; and - 3. either: - A. the respective proportions of men and women on the Board, in Senior Executive positions and across the whole workforce (including how the Entity has defined "Senior Executive" for these purposes); or - B. if the Entity is a "relevant employer" under the Workplace Gender Equality Act, the Entity's most recent "Gender Equality Indicators", as defined in and published under that Act.